rookwoodirl/rag-project/README.md

 - **Time Tracking**: Each version has valid_from/valid_to timestamps
 - **Filtering**: Tickets can be filtered by category and active status
 - **Pagination**: Results are paginated for performance
+- **Comments**: Full support for adding, updating and deleting comments on tickets
+- **Rich Content**: Comments support links and document attachments (stored as JSONB)

 ## Database Integration